Best Gaming Headset 2018 - Buyer’s Guide

 The ear cups can rotate 90 in 90 degrees radius and offer a good fit without too much pressure on the head.
 The leatherette and foam coating offers good isolation but ventilation is not the best – you can expect some moisture to form after prolonged gaming hours.
 It is also a very comfortable headset to wear around your neck.

 The sound quality it has is impressive for the price.
 It comes from two 50mm drivers that are very well-balanced.
 It is equally good for music and gaming.
-We tried it with more than one music genres, Battlefield, CS: GO and the new Civilisation – all perfectly balanced with a nice clean sound with punchy bass.
+We tried it with a few music genres, Battlefield, CS: GO and the new Civilisation – all perfectly balanced with a nice clean sound with punchy bass.
 It is on par with some high-end headsets in terms of sound quality without some of the most advanced EQ and extra features.

 Build Quality is good in general with a plastic headband and steel extenders built in.
 We don’t expect it to be rock solid but should offer decent longevity when used correctly.
 The cable seems the right length and it offers an extension if needed.
 The only issue is that the cable is not braided so it might not be the strongest one.
 We’d say it is a weak point and should be used with care.